rust-bakery/nom/doc/making_a_new_parser_from_scratch.md

 // combine all previous parsers in one function fn request_line(i: &[u8]) -> IResult<&[u8], Request> {

-  // tuple takes as argument a tuple of parsers and will return
+  // Tuples of parsers are a parser themselves,
-  // a tuple of their results
+  // parsing with each of them sequentially and returning a tuple of their results.
+  // Unlike most other parsers, parser tuples are not `FnMut`, they must be wrapped
-  let (input, (method, _, url, _, version, _)) =
+  // in the `parse` function to be able to be used in the same way as the others. let (input, (method, _, url, _, version, _)) =
-    tuple((method, space, url, space, http_version, line_ending))(i)?;
+    parse((method, space, url, space, http_version, line_ending))(i)?;

   Ok((input, Request { method, url, version }))
 }